 Lynda Spiegel, Founder, Rising Star Resumes

-Small business owners with fewer than 50 employees often can’t justify the cost of hiring a full time HR generalist, but not incorporating legally compliant HR policies and procedures into your business is a liability.
+Small business owners with fewer than 50 employees often can’t justify the cost of hiring a full-time HR generalist, but not incorporating legally compliant HR policies and procedures into your business is a liability.
 Professional Employer Organizations, or PEOs, may seem like a good alternative, but since they co-employ your staff, you lose control over your company’s culture.
-Instead, bring on a HR consultant to write your handbook and hiring documents, and who can train your bookkeeper to handle payroll and benefits.
+Instead, bring on an HR consultant to write your handbook and hiring documents, and who can train your bookkeeper to handle payroll and benefits.
 The consultant can function on an “as-needed” basis going forward for sticky employee relations issues.

 8. Use Personality Tests When Sourcing for Employees

 Paige NeJame, Owner, CertaPro Painters of the South Shore & Boston

 As a small business owner, I wear the hat of Human Resources Director.
 As part of our interviewing process, I give a Myers Briggs personality test to every candidate so I can be sure their natural personality will fit with the role for which they’re being hired.
 The personality test I use is at 16personalities.com and is free.
 Understanding a candidate’s natural tendencies is important in certain roles.
 For example, I would be unlikely to hire a Myers Briggs “P” – the type of person who hates lists, and likes to let life unfold naturally – in an administrative role that required control and structured organization.
 The website where the candidate takes the test provides a nice overview of their strengths and weaknesses so I don’t have to interpret the results myself.

 9. Remember that Company Culture Relies on Employee Engagement